Assessing national capacity for the prevention and control of NCDs

 The questionnaire, which covers the following topics: health system infrastructure; funding; policies, plans and strategies; surveillance; primary health care; and partnerships and multilateral collaboration; is completed by national NCD focal points or designated colleagues within the ministry of health or a national institute/agency.

 Implementation of the NCD CCS is managed collaboratively between WHO Headquarters (WHO HQ) and the six WHO Regional Offices.
-NCD Country Capacity Surveys have been carried out in 2000, 2005, 2010 and 2013.
-Reports for these surveys are available by following the links below (the 2013 report will be posted soon).
-The next survey is planned for 2015.
+NCD Country Capacity Surveys have been carried out in 2000, 2005, 2010, 2013 and 2015.
+Reports for these surveys are available by following the links below.
+Results from the 2015 survey will be available soon.